Internationally renowned writer and collage artist Graham Rawle lectures in visual communication at the University of Brighton.

-Graham Rawle lectures in Illustration.
+Graham Rawle lectures in visual communication.
 He is a writer and collage artist whose visual work incorporates illustration, design, photography and installation.
 His weekly 'Lost Consonants' first appeared in the weekend Guardian in 1990 and ran for 15 years.
 He has produced other regular series for The Observer, The Sunday Telegraph Magazine and The Times.

 Among his published books are The Card, The Wonder Book of Fun, Lying Doggo, and Diary of an Amateur Photographer.
 His collaged novel Woman's World, created entirely from fragments of found text clipped from vintage women’s magazines won wide critical acclaim, described by The Times as ‘a work of genius…the most wildly original novel produced in this country in the past decade.’
 His reinterpretation of The Wizard of Oz won the Best Illustrated Trade Book Award as well as 2009 Book of the Year at the British Book Design Awards.
 The Card, was shortlisted for the 2013 Writers' Guild Award for fiction.

 Rawle's work is exhibited internationally and he regularly gives lectures about his work at both academic and public events.
 He teaches on the MA Sequential Design/Illustration and MA Arts and Design by Independent Project courses at Brighton.
-In 2012 he was awarded an honorary doctorate for Services to Design from Norwich University of the Arts where he has recently been appointed as Visiting Exploration of inherent as well as constructed narrative form, specifically 3-act structure, as a paradigm that can be employed in the development of design strategies across a wide range of disciplines.
+In 2012 he was awarded an honorary doctorate for Services to Design from Norwich University of the Arts where he has recently been appointed as Visiting Professor of Illustration.

-Innovation of techniques involving the interplay between text and image in experimental literature as a way to carry a narrative subtext that is neither written nor illustrated, but emerges through the combined reading of both text and image to form a new language.
+His research includes the exploration of inherent as well as constructed narrative form, specifically 3-act structure, as a paradigm that can be employed in the development of design strategies across a wide range of disciplines.
+His experimental literature uses innovative techniques involving the interplay between text and image as a way to carry a narrative subtext that is neither written nor illustrated, but emerges through the combined reading of both text and image to form a new language.

 Graham Rawle’s research processes and techniques involve phases of searching, collecting, content analysis, narrative development and composing of the final story.
-In Woman’s World (2005), and The Card (2012), Rawle shows his creative vision through the defamiliarising of the conventional understanding of ‘graphic novel’ or ‘detective novel’ genres, and draws on traditions of collage and the cut-up narrative.
+In Woman’s World (2005), and The Card (2012), Graham Rawle shows his creative vision through the defamiliarising of the conventional understanding of ‘graphic novel’ or ‘detective novel’ genres, and draws on traditions of collage and the cut-up narrative.
 In The Wizard of Oz (2008), further modes of creativity were referenced with the construction of miniature cinematically composed and lit ‘sets’ featuring the novel’s characters to depict key moments.
 Rawle consciously used the notion of ‘casting’ in selecting surreal and sometimes disturbing objects for these photographs, as part of the reinterpretation of F. L. Baum’s narrative.
 Professor in Illustration.

 A full-length, collaged novel created from fragments of found text cut from women’s magazines from the early 1960s.